guettli/programming-guidelines/README.md

 other route goes to the internet.
 All 20 servers should be able to access both networks.
 There are two ways to solve this:

--   V1: Each of the 20 servers has the two routes configured.
+-   V1: Each of the 20 servers have the two routes configured.
 -   V2: There is one default gateway for the 20 servers.
 Every server has one route.
 (The common term is "default gateway")

 Please choose V2.
-It is simpler, it is easier to understand, it is less error prone, it is more sane.
+It is simpler, it is easier to understand, it is less error-prone, it is saner.

 ### traceroute won't help you

-If you have trouble with a tcp connection, then use tcptraceroute.
+If you have trouble with a TCP connection, then use tcptraceroute.
 It can help to find the firewall which blocks your IP packages trying to get from host A to host B. Again \*tcp\*traceroute.
-It is the tool for tcp connection tests (http, https, ssh, smtp, pop3, imap, ...).
+It is the tool for TCP connection tests (HTTP, HTTPS, ssh, SMTP, pop3, IMAP, ...).
 Reason: normal traceroute uses UDP, not TCP.

 ## 7. Monitoring